My Date with Drew

-My Date with Drew is a 2004 independent documentary film starring and directed by Brian Herzlinger.
-The film uses guerrilla filmmaking and received several awards.
+My Date with Drew is a 2004 American independent documentary film edited, produced, shot, and directed by Brian Herzlinger, who also stars in it.
+It uses guerrilla filmmaking and received several awards.

 Synopsis

 Since he first saw E.T. the Extra-Terrestrial as a boy, Herzlinger has had a crush on its star Drew Barrymore.
 Now, more than 20 years later, Herzlinger combines his passions for filmmaking and Drew Barrymore to document his quest for a date with the actress.
 With $1,100 he won at a game show (the winning answer being "Drew Barrymore") and a digital video camera, he has 30 days to complete his documentary before he has to return the camera under Circuit City's 30-day return policy.

+Reception

+Critical response

+On the review aggregator website Rotten Tomatoes, 71% of 63 critics' reviews are positive, with an average rating of 6.3/10.
+The website's consensus reads: "A love-it-or-hate-it stalkerazzi documentary, My Date With Drew effectively draws on America's celeb-obsessed pop culture so that viewers either unabashedly identify with it, or are filing restraining orders on Drew Barrymore's behalf."
+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 21 critics, indicating "mixed or average" reviews.